A Client Chooses to Outsource Drafting

 For starters, architects or designers select a number of outsource drafting companies based on their portfolios.
 The next step of picking the most reliable contractor is to clarify all their working conditions.
 The best way to do so is to reach out to the studio managers and ask them certain questions.
 For instance, which CAD software they use, how many people they can allocate for this project, what are the terms and conditions and correction policy, is there a non-disclosure agreement, and so on.

-Usually, a client understands if they can trust the studio or not based on the manager’s competency that becomes obvious in the very first minutes of the conversation.
-Needless to mention, there’s no excuse for the rude attitude, equivocation and lack of knowledge.
+Usually, a client understands if they can trust the studio or not based on the manager’s competency which becomes obvious in the very first minutes of the conversation.
+Needless to mention, there’s no excuse for the rude attitude, equivocation, and lack of knowledge.
 Customer-oriented firms educate their managers and keep a strict watch on how they treat customers.

 #2.
 Signing the Papers